2016–17 First League of the Federation of Bosnia and Herzegovina

-The 2016–17 First League of the Federation of Bosnia and Herzegovina was the twenty-second season of the First League of the Federation of Bosnia and Herzegovina, the second tier football league of Bosnia and Herzegovina, since its original establishment and the seventeenth as a unified federation-wide league.
+The 2016–2017 First League of the Federation of Bosnia and Herzegovina was the seventeenth season of the First League of the Federation of Bosnia and Herzegovina, the second tier football league of Bosnia and Herzegovina.
 It began on 6 August 2016 and ended on 3 June 2017.
-Metalleghe-BSI were the last champions, having won their first championship title in the 2015–16 season and earning a promotion to Premier League of Bosnia and Herzegovina.
+Metalleghe-BSI were the last champions, having won their first ever championship title in the 2015–16 season and earning a promotion to Premier League of Bosnia and Herzegovina.